-If there’s anything that has, in recent times, dominated the financial news agenda as much as the rise of cryptocurrencies, it’s probably mary jane.
-Day after day, the breathless coverage of Cannabis Inc. and the treasures it holds for its gung-ho investors has been driving up stock prices in anticipation of the planned July legalization.
-Consider, for example, Canopy Growth, whose stock price shot up by 270% over the last year, with a market cap that rivals Air Canada’s.
+If there’s anything that has, in recent times, dominated the financial news agenda as much as the rise of cryptocurrencies, it’s probably marijuana.
+Day after day, the breathless coverage of Cannabis Inc. and the treasures it holds for its gung-ho investors has driven up stock prices in anticipation of legalization.
+Consider, for example, Canopy Growth, whose stock price shot up by 270 percent over the last year, with a market cap that rivals Air Canada’s.

 As the numbers soar and the industry gathers more steam, some skeptics and a handful of bearish investors have begun casting doubts on the stocks’ long-term viability — there are misgivings that companies’ financial reports may be misleading, and comparisons being made to the Dot-com Bubble.

 When it comes to financial reporting, the Cannabis industry, which has only just stumbled out of Prohibition, is a bit of a Wild West.
-Financial metrics, particularly non-standard accounting metrics that are typically used by Cannabis companies, are open to a wide scope of interpretation.
-Investors can’t do much more than place trust in the promise that come July, when Marijuana is completely legalized, sales would skyrocket and their bets would pay off.
+Financial metrics, particularly non-standard accounting metrics, are open to a wide scope of interpretation.
+What it comes down to, then, is trust.
+It’s important to trust that the legalization of marijuana will skyrocket sales.

-Such ominous warnings are, in the world of trading, not unusual; but while there may not necessarily be a cause for alarm yet, there’s a looming — albeit a slightly different — problem that needs to be acknowledged: Record Keeping.
+Such ominous warnings are, in the world of trading, not unusual.
+But while there is no cause for alarm yet, there’s a looming problem that needs to be acknowledged: Record Keeping.

-A system of record, audit trails — those minor but vitally crucial details that tell you where your money is going, what it’s been allocated towards, who’s spending it etc. The last time a growing company didn’t care for such trivialities, things did not end well.
+Record keeping and audit trails help shed light on the crucial details that tell you where your money is going.
+For example, they show who’s spending what and where.
+The last time a growing company didn’t care for such trivialities, things did not end well.
 Just consider Fab, a now defunct e-commerce company.
 Once valued at $1 Billion, Fab, one of the most exciting tech companies at the time, suddenly realized one Fall morning in 2013 that it had spent $200 Million, with little idea of where that money had gone.

-The landscape of Tech is mined with the detritus of booming unicorns that went bust because they lacked the necessary systems to allocate and track their spending.
-It would be optimistic to think that the Cannabis industry, which is still in its very infancy, would fare differently.
+The technology landscape went bust due to a lack of key systems that tracked spending.
+It would be optimistic to think that the cannabis industry, which is still in its infancy, would fare differently.